Enhance workflows with Agentforce's real-time insights

 Create an invocable action

-Now that you have a predictive model, you can have Copilot apply that model conversationally to provide real-time insights.
+Now that you have a predictive model and a prompt template, you can have your agent apply that model conversationally to provide real-time insights.

 You can do this with a flow.
 First, launch the Flow Builder interface and create an autolaunched flow.
 Let’s use the example of getting the win rate of an opportunity.